-- Some radiators in a house fail to heat at all.
+- Some radiators in fail to heat at all.

-- Radiators need bleeding regularly and you don’t know why.
+- Radiators need regular bleeding and you don’t know why.

 - Boiler keeps making strange noises.

-- Radiators don’t get up to temperature, even though the radiator valve is turned up to the max.
+- Radiators don’t get up to temperature, even though the radiator valve is turned up to the maximum setting.

-- The pump is struggling with back pressure and is overheating.
+- The circulator pump is struggling with back pressure and is overheating.

-- The pump is leaking due to the back pressure causing a blown seal.
+- The circulator pump is leaking due to the back pressure causing a blown seal.

-- Pipe work to radiators is hot, but the radiator is cold.
+- Pipework to radiators is hot, but the radiators are cold.

-- Broken parts from boilers are blocked with dirt.
+- Broken boiler parts are blocked with dirt.

 - The flow on the boiler is boiling hot, but the return is pretty much cold.